 2. Storage Space and Thin Provisioning

 With just a bunch of disks (or simply JBOD), Windows Server 2012 Storage Space offers an abstraction to manage selected disks from JBOD as one entity, a so-called Storage Pool.
 In File and Storage Services of Server Manager, a user can first define a storage pool, create a virtual disk which defines the storage layout of a Storage Pool, then format and create a volume out of the virtual disk file.
 Windows Server 2012 can operate as a software RAID controller and offers three storage layouts, Simple/Mirror/Parity comparable to RAID 0/1/5.
-The storage capacity of a Storage Pool includes Thin and Fixed provisioning methods while the formal can over-subscribe and allocate storage capacity just in time and the latter acquires the specified storage capacity upon implementing configuration.
+The storage capacity of a Storage Pool includes Thin and Fixed provisioning methods, while the former can over-subscribe and allocate storage capacity just in time, and the latter allocates the specified storage capacity at the creation time of a Storage Pool.
 The post, Windows Server 2012 Storage Virtualization Explained, further examines the concept.

 3. Hyper-V over SMB